bsandusky/react-boilerplate/README.md

 Simple  boilerplate for React with Babel support, Webpack, and Mocha/Chai tests.

-Adapted from the Stephen Grider's [Redux Simple Starter](https://github.com/stephengrider/reduxsimplestarter)
+Adapted from Stephen Grider's [Redux Simple Starter](https://github.com/stephengrider/reduxsimplestarter)

 To get started, clone this repo, install dependencies, then start process: